tansengming/tansengming.github.com/software/_posts/2017-07-25-it-is-never-too-late-to-upgrade-to-rails-4.md

 ## Finishing

 There is no right way to do a major migration and we are glad we chose the slow, gentle way.
-It was less stressful.
-And it was flexible enough to work with a small team that still had features to ship every week.
+It was less stressful and was flexible enough to work with a small team that still had features to ship.
 Making the upgrade also forced us to clean up a lot cruft and helped improve the way we build software.
 We cannot wait to see what the next update will teach us.